wolandark/wim/README.md

 <h1>Usage / Installation </h1>

+### On Arch Linux and other derivatives use the provided installation script, otherwise continue manually <br>

-Windows users must delete the statement that auto installs vimplug at the beggining of the vimrc and proceed with the manual installation of vimplug, then launch vim with the new vimrc so that the plugins can be installed.
+#### Windows users must delete the statement that auto installs vimplug at the beggining of the vimrc and proceed with the manual installation of vimplug, then launch vim with the new vimrc so that the plugins can be installed.
 Naturally you must use another editor to alter the vimrc. <br>

-Watch how its installed on [Vimeo](https://vimeo.com/726201897) or [Youtube](https://www.youtube.com/watch?v=iZREwWViH6o) <br>
-Watch me go through every feature and the entire .vimrc file [here](https://www.youtube.com/watch?v=-8TTb4tf8uE)
 - As of version 2, once you start vim with my .vimrc. vimplug and plugins will be installed automatically.
 Don't panic and let it work <br>
 - Refer to the release page for easy download.
 Remember to rename the file to .vimrc<br>
 - Place the .vimrc file in your home directory<br>
 - You can rename your already existing .vimrc or move it to another directory. this way; you can always bring it back if you dont like Wim<br>
-- Place the provided nerd fonts in your fonts folder and run fc-cache<br>
-- Select the nerd font in your terminals font settings (only for icons if you want to use Netrw you can skip this) <br>
+- Place the roman.flf font in <code>/usr/share/figlet/fonts/</code> <br>
+- Install [boxes](https://github.com/ascii-boxes/boxes/) from repositories or compile it.
 - Refer to the [list](https://github.com/neoclide/coc.nvim/wiki/Language-servers) of autocompletion languages and add the ones you'd like with

 - <code> :CocInstall </code><br>